Logistical Consideration - image

 Appreciate your team

-Post-fieldwork is an opportunity to recognize the hard work of the team, debrief on challenges, and foster morale for future work.
-This includes taking the time to acknowledge and thank the people who supported your research, including local guides, translators, and research participants.
+Post-fieldwork is an opportunity to recognize your team’s hard work, debrief on challenges, and foster morale for future work.
+Take the time to thank and acknowledge those who supported your research, including local guides, translators, and research participants.

 Analyze data

-Factor in the time required for any data entry not completed in the field, data cleaning, and analysis.
-Ensure proper interpretation of qualitative and quantitative data in context, and in many cases, you’ll need to anonymize data by removing personally identifiable information to protect participant privacy.
+Factor in the time needed for any data entry not completed in the field, as well as for data cleaning and analysis.
+Ensure proper interpretation of both qualitative and quantitative data in context.
+In many cases, you will need to anonymize data by removing personally identifiable information (e.g., addresses, phone numbers, names) to protect participant privacy.

 Visualize data

 Create diagrams, graphs, charts, maps, or other visual tools to help convey your findings.
-This is useful for both formal reports and presentations to stakeholders.
+This is useful for formal reports, presentations, or even social media and website content.

 Archive your work

-Some research requires long-term data archiving in repositories, especially if funded by public grants.
-This ensures that your data is available for future use or reanalysis by other researchers.
+Some research requires long-term data archiving in repositories, especially when funded by public grants.
+This ensures your data is available for future use or reanalysis by other researchers.

 Plan next steps

-Based on your findings you may draft policy recommendations or practical guidelines for conservation practitioners, local government, or NGOs.
-Post-fieldwork often leads to new questions or areas that require further investigation, so this might involve planning additional research, writing grant proposals, or starting new collaborations.
+Based on your findings, you may draft policy recommendations or practical guidelines for conservation practitioners, local government, or NGOs.
+Post-fieldwork often leads to new questions or areas that need further investigation, so you may need to plan additional research, write grant proposals, or start new collaborations.

 Founding Lead Organizations